Genetics of Dog Coat Colors

 Leash Reactivity: Foundation Training

 Before we jump into set ups and working around triggers, work on these foundation exercises.
-I refer to these as “exit strategies” because they are most commonly used to prevent your dog from getting into a bad situation, or getting him out when he’s already starting to go over threshold.
+I refer to these as “emergency exit strategies” because they are most commonly used to prevent your dog from getting into a bad situation, or getting him out when he’s already starting to go over threshold.
 You should first practice them randomly at home and on walks, when everything is calm and there are NO triggers around.
 Practice until your dog responds correctly and happily to each cue.

 Name game: Use to improve your dog's responsiveness to his name.